-Based solely on our review of the copies of such forms we received with respect to fiscal 2019 or written representations from certain reporting persons, the Company believes that its directors and executive officers, and persons who beneficially own more than 10% of a registered class of the Company's equity securities, have complied with all filing requirements of Section 16(a) for fiscal 2019 applicable to such persons.
+Based solely on our review of the copies of such forms we received with respect to fiscal 2019 or written representations from certain reporting persons, the Company believes that its directors and executive officers, and persons who beneficially own more than 10% of a registered class of the Company's equity securities, have complied with all filing requirements of Section 16(a) for fiscal 2019 applicable to such persons, except for one late Form 4 filed on behalf of Mr. Haack.